30 best things to do in Austin

 Serving one of the best brunches in Austin, Hillside Farmacy is an antique-chic eatery located in a restored 1950s pharmacy (complete with vintage medicine bottles on the shelves) on the city’s east side.
 The “farm” part of the name refers to the food made from fresh, locally sourced produce—a sure cure for Texas-sized hangovers (plenty of locals swear by the BLT Benny: bacon, tomato, spinach and poached eggs with hollandaise sauce).
 At the other end of the day, happy-hour cocktails at the outside tables are a real treat, particularly the delicious Pickpocket (strawberry, basil, balsamic and rum), which shouldn’t work, but does—incredibly well.
 Medicine never tasted so good.

-Things are big in Texas - and the State Capitol is no exception.
-Fifteen feet taller than its equivalent in Washington DC and built from imposing red granite, this Renaissance Revival landmark is impossible to miss.
-Set in over 22 acres of beautifully landscaped and immaculately kept lawns, it’s a great place to just wonder around on the beautiful terrazzo floors and gaze up at the star-crested rotunda.
-However, for a deeper understanding of the place join one of the many official tours on offer, from a basic half-hour introduction to specialised theme tours such as ‘Heroes of the Texas Revolution’ or ‘Women in Texas History’.
+As you may have heard, things are big in Texas - and the State Capitol is no exception.
+Standing 15 feet taller than its equivalent in Washington DC, this Renaissance Revival landmark is impossible to miss.
+Spending the day?
+Wander around on the immaculate terrazzo floors and gaze up at the star-crested rotunda.
+Or, if you're after a deeper understanding of the place join one of the many official tours that run, from a basic half-hour introduction to specialised theme tours such as ‘Heroes of the Texas Revolution’ or ‘Women in Texas History’.